-A graduate of Yale University in 1975, Mr. Davis is currently a distinguished professor of music at the University of California, San Diego.
+A graduate of Yale University in 1975, Davis is currently a distinguished professor of music at the University of California, San Diego.
 In 2008 he received the “Lift Every Voice” Legacy Award from the National Opera Association acknowledging his pioneering work in opera.
-In 2006 Mr. Davis was awarded a fellowship from the John Simon Guggenheim Foundation.
-Mr. Davis has also been honored by the American Academy of Arts and Letters, the New York Foundation of the Arts, the National Endowment of the Arts, the Massachusetts Arts Council, the Carey Trust, Chamber Music America, Meet-the-Composer Wallace Fund, the MAP fund with the Rockefeller Foundation and Opera America.
-He has been an artist fellow at the MacDowell Colony, Civitella Ranieri and at the Rockefeller Foundation’s Bellagio Center in Italy.
+In 2006, Davis was awarded a fellowship from the John Simon Guggenheim Foundation and has also been honored by the American Academy of Arts and Letters, the New York Foundation of the Arts, the National Endowment of the Arts, the Massachusetts Arts Council, the Carey Trust, Chamber Music America, Meet-the-Composer Wallace Fund, the MAP fund with the Rockefeller Foundation and OPERA America.
+He was elected to the American Academy of Arts and Letters in 2020 and has been an artist fellow at the MacDowell Colony, Civitella Ranieri and at the Rockefeller Foundation’s Bellagio Center in Italy.

 Mr. Davis’s music is published by Episteme Music and administered worldwide by Schott Music.

 (Biography courtesy of Schott Music Corporation, June 2022)